Andrée's Arctic balloon expedition: One foot on the ice

 Starting out for Franz Josef Land to the south-east on 22 July, the three soon found that their struggle across the ice, which had ridges two stories high, was hardly bringing the goal any nearer: the drift of the ice was in the opposite direction, moving them backward.
-On 4 August they decided, after a long discussion, to aim for Sjuøyane in the southwest instead, hoping to reach the depot there after a six- to seven-week march, with the help of the current.
+On 4 August they decided, after a long discussion, to aim instead for Sjuøyane in the southwest instead, hoping to reach the depot there after a six- to seven-week march, with the help of the current.
 The terrain in that direction was mostly extremely difficult, sometimes necessitating a crawl on all fours, but there was occasional relief in the form of open water—the little boat was apparently a functional and safe conveyance—and smooth, flat ice floes.

 "Paradise!" wrote Andrée.
 "Large even ice floes with pools of sweet drinking water and here and there a tender-fleshed young polar bear!"
 They made fair headway at first, but the wind turned and they were again being pushed backward, away from Sjuøyane.
 The wind varied between southwest and northwest over the coming weeks; they tried in vain to overcome this by turning more and more westward, but it was becoming clear that Sjuøyane was out of their reach.

 On 12 September, the explorers resigned themselves to wintering on the ice and camped on a large floe, letting the ice take them where it would, "which", writes Kjellström, "it had really been doing all along".
 Drifting rapidly due south towards Kvitøya, they hurriedly built a winter "home" on the floe against the increasing cold, with walls made of water-reinforced snow to Strindberg's design.
 Observing the rapidity of their drift, Andrée recorded his hopes that they might get far enough south to feed themselves entirely from the sea.